softwaremill/bootzooka/README.md

 The syntax of the flow directives is straightforward and it was easy to integrate support for JSON into it.
 And it's written in Scala from scratch which seamlessly integrates with other Scala based libraries.

+### Why Amazon SQS?

+It is a convenient queueing solution that allows to decuple message storing and reading.
+And it resides in the cloud, what could be more cool than that?
+Of course we could use simple queue stored in the MongoDB, but this project is not supposed to be boring :)

 ### Why sbt?

 The answer can be hard.
 It is easy to start using [sbt](http://www.scala-sbt.org/), but when things get hard, it's very difficult to find good examples